Ewnetu-github/tpalocal/README.md

-# TPA-local
+# Local likelihood estimation
-Two-piece distributions based semiparameteric quantile regression: local likelihood approach
+Two-piece distribution based on semiparametric quantile regression is proposed.
+All the three parameters (location, scale, alpha) are assumed to be unknown but smooth functions of a covariate.
+A kernel polynomial weighted local likelihood approach is used to estimate the unknown smooth parameters functions.
+Finally, the $\uptau$th conditional quantile of the survival time is estimated in a plug-in approach.